Reflections on IaC using Terraform

 }

-Major cloud providers are available in the public terraform registry, along with many of platform agnostic plugins, such as Helm and Kubernetes.
+The major providers are available on the public terraform registry, along with many platform agnostic plugins, such as Helm and Kubernetes.

-Here’s an example for a simple helm releasing technique to build on:
+Here’s an example for a simple helm releasing technique:

 provider "helm" {